shivam-pandya-8118/Study-Sync/README.md

 ## Installation

 No installation is required.
-Simply open the `index.html` file in any modern web browser to start using the application.
+Simply open the `index.html` file in any modern web browser to start using the application or simply [Click here](https://shivam-pandya-8118.github.io/Study-Sync/).

 ## Future Enhancements